cedmax/advent-of-code/2020/11/Readme.md

 <p>At this point, something interesting happens: the chaos stabilizes and further applications of these rules cause no seats to change state!
 Once people stop moving around, you count <em><code>37</code></em> occupied seats.</p>
 <p>Simulate your seating area by applying the seating rules repeatedly until no seats change state. <em>How many seats end up occupied?</em></p>

 <h2 id="part2">--- Part Two ---</h2><p>As soon as people start to arrive, you realize your mistake.
-People don&apos;t just care about adjacent seats - they care about <em>the first seat they can see</em> in each of those eight directions!</p>
+People don't just care about adjacent seats - they care about <em>the first seat they can see</em> in each of those eight directions!</p>
 <p>Now, instead of considering just the eight immediately adjacent seats, consider the <em>first seat</em> in each of those eight directions.
 For example, the empty seat below would see <em>eight</em> occupied seats:</p>
 <pre><code>.......#.
 ...#.....